open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 Additionally, in Prometheus metric labels must match the following regex: `[a-zA-Z_:]([a-zA-Z0-9_:])*`.
 Metrics from OpenTelemetry with unsupported Attribute names should replace invalid characters with the `_` character.
-This may cause ambiguity in scenarios where mulitple similar-named attributes share invalid characters at the same location.
+This may cause ambiguity in scenarios where multiple similar-named attributes share invalid characters at the same location.
 This is considered an unsupported case, and is highly unlikely.

 ### Prometheus Metric points to OTLP